denten-books/plain-text/0-intro.md

 disk, the mark endures in a form legible only to those who possess the specialized tools and training necessary to decipher it.

-Codes embody governance through explicit instruction.
-To retain a civic potential for critique, to speak truth to power, we must perceive the mechanisms of its codification.
-Critical theory cannot otherwise endure apart from material contexts of textual production, which today emanate from the fields of computer science and software engineering.
-Conversely, a tighter coupling with the critical tradition can reveal the often occluded political implications of technological progress.
-To create a novel algorithm that predicts crime by analyzing one's reading habits, for example, is also to invite the dystopian possibility of thought policing, unless, that is, such algorithms remain legible, in public view, and under continual counter-scrutiny.
-A vibrant discursive practice of textual exegesis is crucial for the preservation of whatever political ideals that demand a literate populace.

-[^ln-dna]: See @bok_xenotext_2011 and @bok_xenotext:_2015: "I have been striving to write a short verse about language and genetics, whereupon I use a 'chemical alphabet' to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called *Deinococcus radiodurans*---an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."

-## Thesis and Scope

-*Plain Text* is a response to a particular situation of a literary scholar encountering the field of software engineering.
-For a long stretch of my professional life, these two areas of activity remained separate.
-I worked at one and I studied the other.
-At the time, I simply did not think that code had much to do with poetry.
-Initially, my two selves---the scholar and the engineer---spoke different languages.
-Reconciling them was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, showing themselves to be sometimes less than, and sometimes more than I comfortably expected.
-Nothing could be assumed from the start.
-Field specific language, down to its foundations, had to be examined for hidden assumptions that prevented dialog.
-With time, I saw that code and poetry have much to do with one another.
-Writing this book has taught me to embrace the remaining incongruence.

-The idea for this book came in a moment of realization, after I was asked one of those seemingly naive but fundamental questions that can set research in motion down a long and winding path.

-A childhood friend who shares a love for reading asked why he could not lend me a copy of the novel that he recently purchased from a major online retailer.[^ln0-amazon] In my struggle to answer, I realized that some of my deepest intuitions about literature relied on assumptions firmly attached to print media.
-Despite my professional experience as a programmer and academic training in literary studies, I could not readily explain the mechanisms by which electromagnetic charges transformed into pixels and pixels into words.
-Where to begin?
-To recount the passage of digital text, one had to know something about chip architecture, operating systems, file permissions, networking, and encryption.
-I could describe parts of that ecosystem, but my knowledge was also riddled with unexamined gaps.
-It did not amount to a coherent story.

-Worse yet, it quickly became apparent that these technical details affect all higher-level interpretive activity.
-To read together---to form a shared understanding of the text---we had convene on the same page, which was difficult because of imposed geographic restrictions.
-The text changed as it passed hands.
-I now had to draw on philology and sociology of literature to deal with textual variants, recensions, and authorship attribution.
-The digital text was more obviously entwined with its reception history: reader reviews and algorithmic recommendation engines.
-Despite the new copy it was marked and highlighted.
-It synchronized with other media like audio books and related television promotions.
-The work was pre-processed to privilege certain meanings and modes of comprehension.

-The task of "coming to terms" with these emergent contingencies entails an expansive research program, that could only be commenced here in part.
-The digital literary ecosystem is evolving rapidly.
-A historical approach to its development allows us to extrapolate its trajectory into the future.
-Crucially, the ecosystem is still in a nascent, formative state.
-Digital knowledge architectures have not yet congealed; they are still pliable.
-Their importance for our social institutions necessitate active commentary and experimentation, particularly by those readers most reliant on their eventual contours.
-Without it, we risk the dominion of what Langdon Winner has called "autonomous technology"---a condition by which adhoc complex systems begin to irrevocably determine our politics.
-"Modern people have filled the world with the most remarkable array of contrivances," Winner wrote.
-We are then surprised to find them resistant to change.
-"The human kind faces a woefully permanent bondage to the power of its own inventions," he concluded.
-And I hope, along with him, that it is still possible to "reconsider and reconstruct" those outcrops that in retrospect impoverish culture, to "learn and start again," and to retain the "prospect of liberation" [@winner_autonomous_1978, 335].

-[^ln0-amazon]: The retailer has since introduced a program that allows for limited sharing of materials, restricted by time and geography.

-To these ends, *Plain Text* tells a story of a major morphological shift affecting culture production in general and textuality in particular.
-Were I to interrupt a digital typist to ask---Where do these words reside?---I would likely receive several conflicting answers in response.
-In some sense, the words reside on screen, where they appear to view.
-In another sense, they live somewhere within the machine, on remote and hermeneutically sealed surfaces: silicone chips, hard drives, flash memory cards.
-Yet in another sense, visible signs are still further removed from the contexts of their production.
-The word is in the wires.
-It spreads across servers, routers, and data centers.
-One no longer reads or writes alone.
-What was once apparent now takes on a more complex shape, stretched across planes and temporalities.
-The book---this book, any book---gains a new shape.
-Digital texts form a live lattice---a multidimensional grid---which connects the letter's tactile response, at one's fingertips, to its optic and electromagnetic traces.
-In aggregate, these laminates incorporate the scaffolding of synthetic inscription.
-I cannot consequently pass a digital note to another, in the same sense that one passes notes in class, on paper.
-It is impossible to give the entire structure over.
-Text is irrevocably intertwined with its stratified material contexts; it means---it *becomes*---something else when recreated under conditions not fully congruent to my own.

-Much of contemporary anxiety about the intrusion of computational culture into the everyday can be traced to such fundamental reshaping of the sign.
-Its fracture leads to its multivalence.
-The lattice expands into the space between signs, where forces of capital and control intervene to monitor and monetize.[^ln-capital]

-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentioned the difficulty of finding a home in either the arts or sciences for what he called "code development."
-"It is a matter somewhat related to the general art of cryptology," he wrote, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As Halstead anticipated, research into codification has led me to a rich multidisciplinary archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth century.
-That archive includes patents and technical manuals, formalist manifestos, studies of animal communication, human-computer interaction textbooks, as well as foundational texts in aesthetics and literary theory.

-I deploy the archive to argue that extant theories of interpretation evolved under conditions tied to static print media.
-By contrast, digital text changes dynamically to suit its reader, political context, and geography.
-Consequently, I advocate for the development of *computational poetics*: a strategy of interpretation capable of reaching past surface content to reveal platforms and infrastructures that stage the construction of meaning.
-Where "distant reading" and cultural analytics perceive patterns across large-scale corpora, computational poetics breaks textuality down into its minute, microscopic even, constituent components.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text identifies a file format and a frame of mind.
 As a file format, it contains